SRI-CSL/VCPublic/CoAPDialect/Readme.txt

        and analyses (rew, search) to dialected systems.

-You can use the the functions in the test files to define and execution your own tests.
+You can use the the functions in the test files to define and execute your own tests.

 -----------
 Test runs and case studies